dotnet/roslynator/docs/api/Roslynator/SyntaxExtensions/PrependToTrailingTrivia-1/README.md

 ## PrependToTrailingTrivia\(SyntaxToken, SyntaxTrivia\) <a id="Roslynator_SyntaxExtensions_PrependToTrailingTrivia_Microsoft_CodeAnalysis_SyntaxToken_Microsoft_CodeAnalysis_SyntaxTrivia_"></a>

 \
-Creates a new token from this token with the trailing trivia replaced with a new trivia where the specified trivia is inserted at the begining of the trailing trivia\.
+Creates a new token from this token with the trailing trivia replaced with a new trivia where the specified trivia is inserted at the beginning of the trailing trivia\.

 ```csharp
 public static Microsoft.CodeAnalysis.SyntaxToken PrependToTrailingTrivia(this Microsoft.CodeAnalysis.SyntaxToken token, Microsoft.CodeAnalysis.SyntaxTrivia trivia)